haniusif/-4f4tech_task-/README.md

 # -first step :
 change (MAIL_USERNAME ,MAIL_PASSWORD,MAIL_FROM_ADDRESS and MAIL_FROM_NAME) in .env file
-# - or
-check the app demo http://m.falsudan.com/

 # - call me for any question +249925042925

 # -database :